Exploratory Hidden Markov Factor Models for Longitudinal Mobile Health Data: Application to Adverse Posttraumatic Neuropsychiatric Sequelae: Exploratory Hidden Markov Factor Model (EHMFM)

-The first part of our model is an FM, which aims to find a lower number of latent variables to describe the variability among high-dimensional response variables.
-Considering individual $i$ at time $t$, suppose $w_{it}=j$, then the FM assumes a state-specific measurement model as the following:
+The first component of our model is an FM, with the primary goal of identifying the interrelationship structures between observed response variables and the underlying constructions of latent variables.
+For individual $i$ at time $t$, given $w_{it}=j$, the FM assumes the following state-specific measurement model: